Skip to main content

 Quick intervention: Not freezing when someone pushes back

-Once you name it, you can respond instead of freezing.
-And when work stress starts following you home, that's when you need better boundaries and stress management approaches to keep your sanity intact.
+Once you name it you can respond instead of freezing.
+And when work stress starts following you home—honestly if you're reading this it already is—you need actual boundaries and stress management not another app promising to fix everything in 5 minutes.

 Anxiety in Public Speaking